Why is it important for everyone in our community to have basic emergency information and education?

 These traditional Good Samaritan Laws should not to be confused with a different type of Good Samaritan Law that shields people from criminal liability when reporting a drug overdose: here.

 AED registries receive information from ordinary citizens, medical professionals, and government personnel.
 The locations are verified and given a tracking label.
 The tracking label allows 911 professionals and emergency responders to see where the nearest AED is located, boosting the chances of a cardiac arrest survival.
-Registering publicly accessible AEDs with the City of Pittsburgh Public AED Registry is not only required by law, but it also can help saves lives.
 If your facility or organization has publicly accessible AEDs in your location, please take the time to register them, as it may save someone’s life.
-To register an AED within the city of Pittsburgh, here.
+Register an AED within your area by visiting, here.

 PulsePoint® Respond is a smartphone app that alerts CPR-trained users of a nearby cardiac arrest or other emergency requiring CPR.